ealingcommoner/RiverPollutionNetwork/README.md

 I recommend an IP68 Waterproof junction box like [this one](https://www.amazon.co.uk/dp/B09NFSTPGG/ref=cm_sw_em_r_mt_dp_WT0A1Q1RJGSB5GH1H0KC?_encoding=UTF8&psc=1)
 ![](https://m.media-amazon.com/images/I/71FYvOoO0XL._SL1500_.jpg)

-Ideally this needs to be IP68 in the event of full immersion.
+This needs to be IP68 in the event of full immersion.
-Junction boxes are:
-- Resistant to the elements
-- Cheap (£5)
-- Discreet.
-This will be deployed in a public place and relies on safety through obscurity.
-We want our remote unit to be as boring as possible.
+Junction boxes are a cheap, tried and tested technology and discreet enough that our sensors should be fairly unnoticeable.

 ### Cost
 | Item     | Cost |